Metric distortion Under Probabilistic Voting: Introduction

 The technique for analyzing the distortion of \textsc{Borda} under the PL model is quite different.
 We need to show that a candidate \( W \) whose social cost is at least \( \omega(m^{\max(1-\frac{2}{\theta},0)}) \) times the social cost of another candidate \( B \) will lose the election with high probability.
 We normalize the metric space by setting \( d(B,W) = 1 \).
-We define a ball \( \C \) of radius \( \frac{1}{2} \) and another ball \( \V \) of a smaller radius around B. We identify a candidate \( B^{(b)} \) which attains the highest expected `truncated' Borda score, i.e., among the candidates in $ \C$ from voters in $\V$.
+We define a ball \( \C \) of radius \( \frac{1}{2} \) and another ball \( \V \) of a smaller radius around \(B\).
+We identify a candidate \( B^{(b)} \) that attains the highest expected `truncated' Borda score among the candidates in \( \C \), using only voters in \(\V\).
 We then show that the expected Borda score of \( B^{(b)} \) exceeds that of \( W \) by at least \( cn \) for some constant \( c \).
-We prove this by analyzing two scenarios regarding the maximum distance of a candidate outside the ball \( \C \) from $B$: (a) when this distance is bounded, and (b) when it approaches infinity as \( m \) increases.
-In the first scenario, the triangle inequality suffices.
-In the second case, we formulate an optimization problem on the expected difference in the Borda scores of W and \( B^{(b)} \).
-The problem for a specific value of $m$ is difficult since there might be multiple inflection points of the objective function.
-To address this, we analyze the asymptotic maximum of the derivative of a carefully chosen lower bound of the objective function as $m$ approaches infinity.
-We use this maximum as the Lagrangian multiplier to obtain an orderwise tight bound.
+We prove this by analyzing each candidate outside the ball \( \C \) separately.
+When its normalized distance from \(B^{(b)}\) is below a fixed threshold, the triangle inequality gives the required bound.
+When this normalized distance is above the threshold, we formulate an optimization problem for the candidate's contribution to the expected Borda-score difference between \(B^{(b)}\) and \(W\).
+The problem for a specific value of \(m\) is difficult since there may be multiple inflection points of the objective function.
+To address this, we analyze the asymptotic maximum of the derivative of a carefully chosen lower bound of the objective function as \(m\) approaches infinity.
+We use this maximum as the Lagrange multiplier to obtain an order-wise tight bound.